Rafcoding/wdi-project-one/README.md

 ## Future Features

-* more levels
+* More levels or scenarios.
 * The player has a certain amount of time to complete each level, but more time may be gained by collecting bonuses or by murdering pedestrians...and scape from Spiderman...
+* pedestrians moving around.
-* more superheroes and more 'killers'
+* more sounds and more 'killers'
 * increase the difficulty level in each scenario.
 * a side showing your kills and getting points depending on the target.